engelthehyp/js-functional-extensions/documentation/extensions/Object.md

 ### `values`

-Similar to Object.keys, which returns a list of all the keys of an object.
+Similar to `Object.keys`, which returns a list of all the keys of an object.
 This method simply returns all the values of the object.
 For some reason, it was not built in to earlier JavaScript specifications.